 Applications for the fellowships are competitive and to be submitted by email to the Dean of International Programmes (email@example.com) by midnight on December 1 of the year prior to the award.
 The application should consist of a CV and short 500-1000 word explanation of the proposed nature of the research project or desired pedagogical learning outcome.
 Candidates will be selected by a committee led by Richmond’s Associate Dean for Research in conjunction with the Dean of International Programmes (London) and the Dean of Richmond (Rome).

-Programme for First Annual summer Fellows Symposium (London, UK): June 21, 2016
+First Annual Summer Fellows Symposium (Tuesday, June 21, 2016)

-Welcome from the President: Professor John Annette
+Welcome from the President of Richmond University, The American International University in London: Professor John Annette

 Welcome from the Senior Vice President of the American Institute for Foreign Study: Ailsa Brookes